 Calming Down isn’t Always Easy For Children

-Many children find it challenging to recognize their feelings and manage them in a timely way.
+First of all, it’s important to remember that many children find it challenging to recognize their feelings and manage them in a timely way.

 It’s quite normal for young children to get so angry or worked up that they might hit, bite, kick or otherwise act out their feelings.